leonelgalan/site/_posts/2020-02-26-rubocops-auto-gen-config.md

 32 files inspected, no offenses detected
 ```

-Cop by cop, decide what you want to do with each:
+Cop by cop, decide what you want to do with each:s

 * Remove the excludes (so offenses are corrected or pop up)
 * Move the excludes to _.rubocop.yml_ if you don’t want to deal with a cop/file combination.
 * Completely disabling a cop, by setting `Enabled: false`